jcgregorio/httplib2/doc/html/_sources/libhttplib2.txt

    The amount of debugging information to print.
 The default is 0.

+.. data:: RETRIES

+   A request will be tried 'RETRIES' times if it fails at the socket/connection level.
+   The default is 2.

 The :mod:`httplib2` module may raise the following Exceptions.
 Note that  there is an option that turns exceptions into  normal responses with an HTTP status code indicating an error occured.
 See